OpenVibeCoding/swe-cli/docs/REACT_PATTERN.md

 ✓ **Efficiency** - Smart context management
 ✓ **Extensibility** - Easy to add new tools

-This architecture enables OpenCLI to tackle complex coding tasks while maintaining user control and transparency throughout the process.
+This architecture enables SWE-CLI to tackle complex coding tasks while maintaining user control and transparency throughout the process.